livewire/livewire/docs/alpine.md

 Livewire.start()
 ```

-Now the `x-clibboard` directive will be available to all your Alpine components in your Livewire application.
+Now the `x-clipboard` directive will be available to all your Alpine components in your Livewire application.